mild-blue/txmatching/documentation/README.md

 #### HIGH_RES_WITH_SPLIT
 1. Donor antigen is in split resolution and the recipient is type A parsed.
 Some antibodies that match donors' antigens in split resolution are positive and some are negative.
+2. This criterion is more complex.
+Here we list the requirements in a list:
+   1. Donor antigen is in high resolution.
+   2. The recipient is type A parsed.
-2. Donor antigen is in high resolution and the recipient is type A parsed and was not tested for donors antigen.
-Some antibodies that match donors' antigens in split resolution are positive and some are negative.
+   3. Donors antigen is not in the set of all tested antibodies.
+   4. Some antibodies that match donors' antigens in split resolution are positive and some are negative.

 Example for case 1: donor has antigen DR8, and the recipient has antibodies DRB1\*08:01 and DRB1\*08:18 and only one is over the cutoff.
+Example for case 3:
+- Donor has antigen DRB1\*08:01
+- Cutoff is 2000
+- and we received the following antibodies for the recipient:
+  - DRB1\*08:02 with MFI 2500
+  - DRB1\*08:03 with MFI 1800
 #### BROAD
 1. Donor antigen is in broad resolution and the recipient has a matching antibody in split/broad/high resolution
 2. Donor antigen is in high/split/broad resolution and the recipient has a matching antibody in broad resolution